-There's not a lot ot go wrong with this setup, however commong problems may include:
+There's not a lot to go wrong with this setup, however common problems may include:

-- not having the power-to--resistor--to--lightsensor--to-GND hooked up correctly - not tapping your A5 input reading off where the light sensor and resistor meet on the breadboard. - Not having all your variables from the two programs both integrated into a the three unified int, setup and loop sections.
+- Not having a raw sensor resistor and power hooked up correctly. - Not tapping your A5 input reading off where the light sensor and resistor meet on the breadboard. - Not having all your variables from the two programs both integrated, using the same variables names, a single unified setup() and loop() sections.